 In 2011, Natalie was hired to assist with administration of Fine Arts at The Village School.
 Her hand in helping expand the STARS theatre program, to include primary and early elementary, has proved fruitful for the school and has been a huge success with families.

-With her colorful history and love for art, Natalie plans to channel the necessary creativity and leadership The Mosaic Hub calls for.
+With her colorful history and love for art, Natalie has brought so many achievements to the table for The Mosaic Hub, through unique leadership and creativity.

 A Professional Arts Community, for the Community!